 Arnold Hooper, Tennessee SWIC, State of Tennessee

-Arnold Hooper NCSWIC, Tennessee SWIC Arnold Hooper began as a Volunteer Firefighter and Rescue Squad member in 1976 and eventually attained the rank of Assistant Chief.
-In 1985, his vocation as an Electronic Technician and his passion for public safety combined when he accepted a radio shop position with the City of Chattanooga.
-He has been involved in the birth and maturity of public safety trunking radio in Southeast Tennessee, including leading the City of Chattanooga Radio Shop since 2001.
-In 2008 he was chosen as the Project Manager/System Manager for the new Tennessee Valley Regional Communications System (TVRCS), a P25 trunking system operating in east Tennessee and northwest Georgia.
-The TVRCS broke jurisdictional barriers separating communications across state and county lines.
-Under his IWCE 2021 Call for Speakers Submission Form leadership, it became the starting point for a statewide interoperable communications system in Tennessee.
-In July 2012, he retired from the City of Chattanooga and SAFECOM-NCSWIC Quarterly Newsletter 9 joined the State of Tennessee’s Department of Safety and Homeland Security as Wireless Communications Director to manage the statewide build out for the Tennessee Highway Patrol (THP) of the TVRCS P25 trunked radio system.
-With the successful deployment of the Statewide Tennessee Advanced Communications Network, he has been given the responsibility of advancing the role of the THP dispatch operations merging 8 different Radio Rooms into 4 Consolidated Dispatch Centers strategically located across the state.
-He is the Single Point of Contact (SPOC) on the FirstNet program and has recently been named the Tennessee SWIC.
-He has spoken at several national conferences including the National Association of Counties (NACO), International Wireless Communications Expo (IWCE), and Motorola Trunked Users Group (MTUG).
+Arnold Hooper has been involved in Public Safety since 1976 beginning as a Volunteer Firefighter and Rescue Squad member working his way up the chain of command to attain the rank of Assistant Chief.
+In 1985 his vocation as an Electronic Technician and his passion for Public Safety combined when he accepted a position with the City of Chattanooga in the Radio Shop.
+Since then he has been involved in the birth and maturity of Public Safety Trunking radio in TN.
+In 2001 he assumed the leadership in the City of Chattanooga Radio Shop.
+In 2008 he was chosen as the Project Manager/System Manager for the new Tennessee Valley Regional Communications System.
+The TVRCS, is a P25 Trunking system operating in East TN and Northwest GA.
+TVRCS broke the jurisdictional barriers that separated communications across State lines and County borders.
+Through his leadership the system became the starting point for a Statewide Interoperable communications system in Tennessee.
+In July of 2012 he retired from the City of Chattanooga and took a new position with the State of TN Department of Safety and Homeland Security as Wireless Communications Director to manage the statewide build out for the Tennessee Highway Patrol of the TVRCS P25 trunked radio system.
+As Wireless Communications Director he oversees the Tennessee Advanced Communications Network which consists of the Statewide P25 communications network, Tennessee Highway Patrol Dispatch Centers, the Single Point of Contact (SPOC) on the FirstNet program and the Statewide Interoperability Coordinator for the State.
+He has spoken at several national conferences including NACO, IWCE and MTUG.
+He is a Board member with the Government Wireless Technology and Communications Association and a Fellow in the Radio Club of America.